ccg-v/inception/README.md

    `docker run busybox ls -la`

-The BusyBox `ls -la` command is ran and the content of the container is displayed
+The Docker client[^1] finds the image, creates a command and runs the `ls -la` command in that container:

 ```bash
 drwxr-xr-x    1 root     root          4096 Apr  9 16:22 .